afroguy16/booking/README.md

 ## Design

 ### UI/UX
- - I used a (React Datepicker)[https://reactdatepicker.com/], which has its own design.
+ - I used a [React Datepicker](https://reactdatepicker.com/), which has its own design.
 No additional overrides was used, so the color is a bit off from the other components.
--  (Chakra-UI)[https://chakra-ui.com/], which is a beautiful and sleek component UI library was used to spin up things to run really quickly without having to write much CSS
+-  [Chakra-UI](https://chakra-ui.com/), which is a beautiful and sleek component UI library was used to spin up things to run really quickly without having to write much CSS

 ### CSS
 - Very little CSS was written, which was done mostly for layout positioning.
 The CSS files structure could definitely be improved.
 But this is done as a quick propotype.
 However, since they are really small and focused, it's super easy to modify and maintain